 SFAWU approached the Administration Board and threatened to take legal action as the Board was 'interfering in a legal agreement between the company and the union'.
+The organiser said soon after this the Board agreed to register the retrenched worker.

-ures which says that the company has to inform the relevant Administration Board of its intention to take back specific workers,' she said.
+'Now SFAWU is including a clause in retrenchment procedures which says that the company has to inform the relevant Administration Board of its intention to take back specific workers,' she said.